Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Problem-Focused Complainer

 Some people complain to highlight a problem and motivate others to take action.
-In contrast, others complain about the sake of complaining about little or no intention of taking action to resolve the issue.
+In contrast, others complain for the sake of complaining about little or no intention of taking action to resolve the issue.

 Emotion-Focused Complainer